 Most common location for venipuncture is the antecubital area of the arm or the back (dorsum) of the hand.
 VAD includes a central venous pressure line or Hickmann Catheter or an IV start.

 Most laboratory reference ranges for blood analytes are based on venous blood.
-Abnormal levels of certain substances in the blood usually indicates the presence of disease in the organ or tissue that produces that substance.
+Abnormal levels of certain substances in the blood usually indicate the presence of disease in the organ or tissue that produces that substance.

 Purpose of Venous Sampling